Valery Limarenko: Early life

-Limarenko was born on October 19, 1960, in Kharkov.
+Limarenko was born on 19 October 1960 in Kharkiv.
 His grandfather worked at an aircraft repair plant and his father was a military pilot.

-He was also going to become a pilot, but did not pass due to medical reasons.
+He was also going to become a pilot, but did not pass for medical reasons.

 In 1983, he graduated from Kharkov Aviation Institute and was qualified as a mechanical engineer of aircraft engines.
 In 1983, Limarenko took up the post of a design engineer at the All-Union Scientific Research Institute of Experimental Physics (VNIIEF) in Arzamas-16.
 In 1988, he returned to scientific work.
 In 1999, he defended his thesis for the degree of candidate of economic sciences on the topic "Management of the Process of Mortgage Lending in the Municipality", at the Nizhny Novgorod State University of Architecture and Civil Engineering.

 In 2000, he defended his thesis for Ph.D. on economics on the topic "Formation and Development of the Municipal System of Management of Housing Mortgage Lending in a Transitional Economy", at the Institute of Regional Economic Research in Moscow.